If you wake up feeling exhausted, or if others have complained about your loud snoring, you may be suffering from obstructive sleep apnea (OSA).

 Sleep apnea is a potentially serious condition that can affect anyone of any age.
 However, you are at a higher risk for sleep apnea if you are an older male or if you are overweight.
 Patients with a naturally narrow throat or enlarged tonsils or adenoids may also be more likely to develop the condition.

 OSA can cause a number of symptoms.
 Because you will never get a full night’s rest, chronic exhaustion and daytime sleepiness are two of the most common signs of sleep apnea.
 The strain on your body can also lead to irritability, forgetfulness, mood swings, and difficulty concentrating.
-You may also suffer from chronic headaches, particularly in the mornings.
+Our Albuquerque patients may also suffer from chronic headaches, particularly in the mornings.

 Snoring is another significant sign of OSA, though not everyone who snores has sleep apnea.
 As your soft tissues droop, the air will squeeze past them when you breathe.
 The resulting vibrations will cause loud snoring.

-After your diagnosis, Dr. Slaman will typically treat OSA with a custom-made oral appliance from our practice.
 The device will fit comfortably over your teeth, gently moving your lower jaw forward while you sleep.
 This prevents your throat from closing so you can breathe freely.
-If you also suffer from bruxism, or chronic teeth grinding, Dr. Slaman can provide a slightly different appliance.
+If you also suffer from bruxism, or chronic teeth grinding, Dr. Slaman can provide a slightly different appliance at our Albuquerque practice.
 Your device will both reposition your jaw and keep your top and bottom teeth from touching.